ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 specified by ``lfa_component_id``.
 It should return 0 on success or appropriate error codes for load/authentication failures.

+NOTE: The error code -EAGAIN is not treated as an error, it means the operation is incomplete and the function should be called again by the caller.

 Function : plat_lfa_notify_activate()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~